Top 8 Historical Places in Pakistan

 2) Mohenjo Daro

 Mohenjo Daro is an archaeological site located near the city of Larkana in Sindh.
-Mohenjo Daro is considered to be the largest and the oldest settlement of the Indus Valley Civilization that was built around 2500 BC.
+Mohenjo Daro is considered to be the largest and oldest settlement of the Indus Valley Civilization which was built around 2500 BC.
 It was discovered in 1921.

 Mohenjo Daro is also known as ‘Mound of the Dead Men’.
 It was given the status of UNESCO World Heritage Site in 1980.